 (4) Represents loans, substantially all of which were repurchased from GNMA loan securitization pools, where the repayment of the loans is predominantly insured by the Federal Housing Administration (FHA) or guaranteed by the Department of Veterans Affairs (VA).
-For additional information on GNMA loan securitization pools, see the "Risk Management - Credit Risk Management - Mortgage Banking Activities" section in this Report.
+For additional information on GNMA loan securitization pools, see the "Risk Management - Credit Risk Management - Mortgage Ranking Activities" section in this Report compared with December 31, 2020, was driven by strong consumer demand for automobiles.